Alberta’s auto insurance provincial regulator granted several insurers permission to hike their rates in the third quarter (July to September).

-For Alberta drivers, the news is not good as the range in rate increases for basic coverage is significant.
-Some drivers could see their rates increase less than 1% while others could see their rates increase as much as 30%.
-It all depends on who you have your coverage through and the change they’re allowed to implement.
+Although the range of rate increases for some insurers’ basic coverage is not as high as it has been in previous quarterly rate decisions by the Automobile Insurance Rate Board (AIRB), some drivers could see their rates increase by more than 10%.
+It all depends on which insurer you have your coverage through and the change they’re allowed to implement.

-Prices for additional coverage (e.g. collision and comprehensive) are also largely on the rise, resulting in an overall combined change in rates that ranges from -1.1% to 20%.
+Prices for additional coverage such as collision and comprehensive are also going up in some cases, resulting in an overall combined change in rates between 0.34% and 8%.

 Find the Best Car Insurance Rates